Immo-Be/proj-skurrilum/content/faq.en.md

 ---
 title: 'FAQ'
-description: "Discover FAQ - a unique escape game experience in Hamburg St. Pauli.
-Book your adventure at Skurrilum now!"
+description: 'Discover FAQ - a unique escape game experience in Hamburg St. Pauli.
+Book your adventure at Skurrilum now!'
-siteCSS: "faq.css"
+siteCSS: 'faq.css'
 ---

 ### About Your Booking

 {{< qa question="Can I bring more people than stated online?" >}}
 No, the maximum number of players per room (6 or 8 people) is fixed to ensure everyone has a great experience.
 If your group is larger, please book a second room.

 - **Guschi's Seedy Cellar:** max.
 8 people
 - **Malvini's Legacy:** max.
 8 people
 - **The Phantom Island:** max.
 6 people
 - **The Wailing Woman:** max.
 8 people
 - **The Zoo of Death:** max.
 6 people
   {{< /qa >}}

 {{< qa question="Can I add players to my booking later?" >}}
 Yes, as long as you don't exceed the maximum number of players.
 Additional players can pay on-site by card (preferred) or cash.
 Alternatively, email us at info@skurrilum.de, and we'll send you a payment link.